brometheuss/WW2021.CINEMA/docs/02-C#-fundamentals.md

 A class acts as a blue-print that defines properties, states and behaviors that are common to a number of objects.
 An object is an instance of the class.

+## Constructor and Destructor

+###	Explain the concept of constructor?
+Constructor is a special method of a class, which is called automatically when the instance of class is created.
+It is created with the same name as the class and initializes all class members whenever you access the class.
+Main features of constructor are:
+*	Constructors do not have any return type.
+*   Constructor can be overloaded.

+### Explain the concept of destructor?

+A destructor is a special method for a class and is invoked automatically when an object is finally destroyed.
+The name of destructor is same as the class name but with prefix tilde (~).
+Destructor is used to free the dynamic allocated memory.
+Main features of destructor are:
+*   Destructors do not have any return type.
+*   Destructors are always public.
+*   Destructors cannot be overloaded.

 ## Properties

+### Give a brief description of properties in C#?

+In C#, a property is a way to expose an internal data element of a class.
+You can create a property by defining an externally available name and then writing the “set” and “get” property accessors.

 ## Method overriding/overloading

+### What are methods?

+Method is a block of code that contains a series of statements and represents the behavior of a class.
+While declaring a method we need to specify the access specifier, return type, name of the method, and the method parameters.

+### What is method overloading?

+Method Overloading is the common way of implementing polymorphism.
+It is the ability to redefine a function in more than one form.
+A user can implement function overloading by defining two or more functions in a class sharing the same name.
+C# can distinguish the methods with different method signatures.

+Method overloading can be done by changing:

+*   The number of parameters.
+*   The data types of the parameters of methods.
+*   The Order of the parameters of methods.

+csharp

+### What is method overriding

 ## Lambda Expression